 Water Health for the Commonwealth

-RCA partners with schools to offer education programs for students from elementary school age on up to high school.
+RCA partners with schools to offer education programs for students from elementary to high school age.
 Students learn about local watersheds, the importance of river health, and how to make choices to protect our waterways.
-RCA has several established programs we can offer to students, but we are always happy to tailor our programs to your school’s specific needs and interests.
-Our programs range from in class activities about water-related topics to in the field water monitoring, river paddles, and community clean up events.
+RCA has several established programs for students, but we are always happy to tailor our programs to your school’s specific needs and interests.
+Our programs range from classroom activities about water-related topics to fieldwork such as water monitoring, river paddles, and community clean up events.
 Below are just some of the many programs we offer:

 • River paddles